 Dialing your money management and betting strategies before wagering real money can also be helpful.
 Try a free-play sports betting contest to experiment and find the approach that works best for you.

 Picking the winners is obviously the most crucial part of sports betting.
 Those who can consistently predict the winners not only rake in the most cash, but undoubtedly have the most fun.

 Poker player Stu Ungar is a classic cautionary tale for all bettors.
-A brilliant gambler with an ability to read a poker table like few others in human history, Ungar incurred over $30 million in winnings, but he eventually lost it all.
-Many poker experts have called Ungar the most talented poker player to ever live, but it was his failure in bankroll management that prevented him from being the most successful poker player of all time.
+A brilliant gambler with an ability to read a poker table like few others in human history, Ungar incurred over $30 million in winnings, but eventually lost it all.
+Many poker experts have called Ungar the most talented poker player to ever live, but his failure to effectively manage his bankroll prevented him from being the most profitable poker player of all time.